mesosphere/dcos-docs-site/pages/1.11/overview/design/overlay/index.md

 ## DC/OS overlay in action

+Figure 1 shows the agent configuration for containers running on `MesosContainerizer` and Docker once the VxLAN has been configured:

 ![Agent configuration for containers running on `MesosContainerizer` and Docker once the VxLAN has been configured.](/1.11/img/overlay-fig-1.png)

-*Figure 1 - Agent configuration for containers running on `MesosContainerizer` and Docker once the VxLAN has been configured*
+Figure 1.
+Agent configuration

 We can explain the operation of the overlay with an example.
 Figure 1 shows a two-agent DC/OS cluster.
 To get the DC/OS overlay to work we need to allocate a subnet large enough to address the containers running on the overlay.
 The address space selected should be non-overlapping from the host network, to prevent any misconfiguration when setting up the overlay.
 In Figure 1, the host network is 10.0.0.0/8 and the address space chosen for the overlay is 9.0.0.0/8.